reselbob/TerrificTacos/README.md

 # Running the project

-To run the bash script that executes the Event Sourcing demonstration project, execute the following command:
+To run the bash script that executes the Event Sourcing demonstration project, run the following command:

 ```bash
 sh runScenario.sh